chmp/rust-wrappers/Readme.md

 parameters as byte arrays (see [here](rust_core/src/lib.rs) for more details).

 The different examples can be executed with the `make.py` script.
 Currently the code assumes a Linux system.
-To run all execute:
+To run all, execute:

 ```bash
 python make.py all
 ```

-To run the Java examples, first the [Wasmer][wasmer-java] jar needs to be installed into the local repository.
+To run the Java WebAssembly examples, first the [Wasmer][wasmer-java] jar needs to be installed into the local repository.
 To do so,

 1. Fetch the 0.3.0 jar from the release page in the [wasmer-java][wasmer-java] repository